oktadev/okta-blog/_source/_posts/2024-02-28-okta-authentication-angular.md

 Note the `Issuer` and the `Client ID`.
 You'll need those values for your authentication configuration coming up soon.

 We'll use the [Okta Angular](https://www.npmjs.com/package/@okta/okta-angular) and [Okta Auth JS](https://www.npmjs.com/package/@okta/okta-auth-js) libraries to connect our Angular application with Okta authentication.
-Add them to your project by running the following command.
+Add them to your project by running the following command:

 ```shell
 npm install @okta/okta-angular@6.3 @okta/okta-auth-js@7.5